ENERGY STAR Portfolio Manager Scores Will Update in 2018

 With the exception of school buildings, all commercial buildings, on average, will be negatively affected.
 This does not mean that all commercial buildings will drop in score, but that on average, there may be some large or small decrease in building score.

 Further, historical scores will also be updated, so it may be help to save your historical data.
-You can download your historical ENERGY STAR scores here.
 ENERGY STAR has stated that any certifications you previously received will not be overturned because of the updated scores.

 It may also help to recertify your building before August 26, 2018, as you will be certified under the old scoring system for another year.
 This will give you more time to upgrade your existing system with retrofits for your water, electric, thermal, or gas systems.
 Having an advanced energy management tool like MeterConnex can help with ENERGY STAR reporting as well.

 Not enrolled in ENERGY STAR Portfolio Manager yet?
 MeterConnex can now directly submit your metering data for you.
-Contact us today at email@example.com.
+Contact us today for more information.